Geovation/tiler/README.md

 Demos are provided using [Leaflet.VectorGrid](http://leaflet.github.io/Leaflet.VectorGrid/vectorgrid-api-docs.html) and also [Mapbox GL](https://www.mapbox.com/mapbox-gl-js/api/) for you to display your tiles when you're done.
 You will need to specify your own styling in these examples.

-## Accessing the Postgres Database

-If you want to connect via psql from the host you can use:

-`psql -h localhost -U docker -p 25432 -l`

 ## Credits

 This project was made possible thanks to building on a fantastic set of previous previous software: